Expedition 6: Spacewalks

 The Expedition 6 crew conducted two spacewalks during its stay at the International Space Station.
-Both were based out of the Quest Airlock, and the spacewalkers used U.S. spacesuits, which are called Extravehicular Mobility Units, or EMUs.
+Both were based out of the Quest Airlock, and the spacewalkers used U.S. spacesuits, which are called Extravehicular Mobility Units.
 The crew was originally scheduled to conduct only one spacewalk, but a second was added to the manifest for 8 April in order to prepare for future assembly missions.

 Pettit was not initially scheduled to participate in the spacewalk but stepped in for Budarin, who was removed from the task days before due to a medical issue.

 The two Expedition 6 extravehicular activities bring the total number of spacewalks conducted in support of ISS assembly and maintenance to 51.
 Of those 51 EVA's, Twenty-six have been based out of the station, with 17 staged from Quest.
 Bowersox and Pettit accumulated 13 hours and 17 minutes of spacewalking time at the station.